temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

 ## Create an integration test

 Integration testing is an essential part of software development that helps ensure that different components of an application work together correctly.

 The Temporal Java SDK includes classes and methods that help you test your Workflow Executions.

 Workflow testing can be done in an integration test fashion against a test server or from a given Client.

 In this section, you'll write an integration test using the Temporal Java SDK to test the cancellation of a Workflow.
 Now, add tests to the application to ensure the Cancellation works as expected.

-To set up the test environment, create a file in the `src/test/java` directory called `StarterTest.java` The Temporal Java SDK includes classes and methods that help you test your Workflow Executions.
+To set up the test environment, create a file in the `src/test/java` directory called `StarterTest.java`.

+The Temporal Java SDK includes classes and methods that help you test your Workflow Executions.
 In this section, you will import the necessary modules and classes to test the cancellation of a Workflow.

-In this code, you are defining two test functions `testCreateEmail()` and `testCancelWorkflow()` that use the Temporal SDK to create and cancel a Workflow Execution.
+In this code, you are defining two test methods `testCreateEmail()` and `testCancelWorkflow()` that use the Temporal SDK to create and cancel a Workflow Execution.

 <!--SNIPSTART email-drip-campaign-java-send-email-tests-->
 [src/test/java/StarterTest.java](https://github.com/temporalio/email-drip-campaign-project-java/blob/main/src/test/java/StarterTest.java)